7 Data Trends That Will Transform Businesses in 2026

 Following significant developments in data engineering, the industry is now making way for platform engineering to bloom.
 Gartner's inclusion of Platform Engineering in their hype cycle for 2023 and 2024 underscores its crucial role in advanced application delivery (including the data applications).

-As organisations rise up in the maturity models and begin to manage cloud-native, distributed applications.
+As organisations rise up in the maturity models, they begin to manage cloud-native and distributed applications.
 Along with this, there is more data, complex processes, and the increasing pace of AI and analytics, where pipelines can quickly become unmanageable, leading to issues like delays, poor data quality, and inefficiencies in data processing.

 To address this, platform engineering focuses on streamlining pipeline management through automation, modular design, and better integration between systems.
 By optimising pipelines, organisations can ensure more reliable, faster, and scalable data flows, driving more value from their data.